-- > Arrow to the left.
+- Arrow to the left.
 A left mouse click let the channels scroll to the very first one, or most left. - 1.
 Marker number 1.
 Scroll to the desired position and perform a right mouse click on 1.
 A dialog comes up with precise information.
-Once stored, a left mouse click will scroll the channels to the stored position. - > 2.
-Marker number 2.
-See 1 for details. - > Arrow to the right.
+Once stored, a left mouse click will scroll the channels to the stored position. - Antice the second second - Arrow to the right.
 A left mouse click let the channels scroll the last one, or most right.

-Location markers are stored in the Workspace.
+Scroll Location markers are stored in the Workspace.